djhunt-ibm/agentic-ai-client-bootcamp/usecases/autoclaim-insurance/assets/hands_on_lab_autoclaim_insurance.md

   1. Ask for their name
   2. Ask for the claim number
   3. Use the ‘Check Claim Status’ tool to retrieve the claim status
-  4. Display the result in a clean, tabular format
+  4. Display the result in a clean, tabular format.
+Each detail should be on a new line.
   5. End the conversation after displaying the claim status

-  Each detail should be in a new line.
-  Highlight important information, if possible present in tabular format.

   If the user asks questions about:
   - Insurance processes